 Dr. Euiyoung Kim is a lecturer and a post-doc. design fellow at Jacobs Institute for Design Innovation at the University of California, Berkeley.
 He is currently a principal investigator in several research projects on the topic of Cybersecurity, IoT and Autonomous vehicle UX experience.
 He received PhD degree in the Department of Mechanical Engineering at the University of California, Berkeley focusing on Design Theory & Methods and New Product Development, Summer 2016 under the supervision of Prof. Alice M. Agogino.
 He was granted MS degree in Engineering Design Innovation at Northwestern University in 2011.
 Prior to moving to the United States, he worked in a strategic marketing team, Samsung Electronics.

-Dr. Kim’s research and teaching interest involves a variety of areas of human-centric research, design thinking, product design and development, design-driven innovation, IoT, cyber-security, engineering design education, and multi-disciplinary studies that bring different academic disciplines such as management, education, design, and engineering.
+Dr. Kim’s research and teaching interest involve a variety of areas of human-centric research, design thinking, product design and development, design-driven innovation, IoT, cyber-security, engineering design education, and multi-disciplinary studies that bring different academic disciplines such as management, education, design, and engineering.

-Dr. Euiyoung Kim has received several research and teaching awards, including the ASME (American Society of Mechanical Engineers) 2016 Best Paper Award, two ICED (International Conference on Engineering Design) 2013 & 2015 Best Paper Awards, the Outstanding Graduate Student Instructor Award 2014, UC Berkeley, and a Fellow of 2015 SIPFF (Summer Institute for Preparing Future Faculty), UC Berkeley.
+Dr. Euiyoung Kim has received several research and teaching awards, including the ASME (American Society of Mechanical Engineers) 2016 Best Paper Award, ICED (International Conference on Engineering Design) 2013 & 2015 Best Paper Awards, the Outstanding Graduate Student Instructor Award 2014, UC Berkeley, and a Fellow of 2015 SIPFF (Summer Institute for Preparing Future Faculty), UC Berkeley.
 He is an Autodesk Faculty Fellow, a member of ASME, IEEE, IDSA, and Design Society.

 His industry collaborators/sponsors include Renault Innovation Lab (Silicon Valley), The Center for Long-term Cybersecurity: CLTC UC Berkeley, Samsung Research America, Mercedes-Benz Research & Development North America, Samsung Advanced Institute of Technology, and Samsung DMC UX Lab & C-Lab.